-Landscape architecture is a combination of art and science focusing on today’s most important issues: the health of our environment and the well being of people.
-Landscape architects use skills and knowledge in design and environmental technology to create places of meaning, ecological performance and beauty.
+Landscape architecture is a combination of art and science focusing on two of today’s most important issues: the health of our environment and the well being of people.
+Landscape architects use skill and knowledge in design and environmental technology to create places of meaning, ecological performance and beauty.
 Landscape architects are social activists in the sense that they shape the very spaces and systems that define our everyday lives.
-From beloved parks and gardens to creating green infrastructures for energy, food and water resources, landscape architecture is an exciting and diverse profession.
+From beloved parks and gardens to creating green infrastructures for energy, food, and water resources, landscape architecture is an exciting and diverse profession.

 What distinguishes the Landscape Architecture program at Northeastern?